BPASS stellar evolution models incorporating $\alpha$-enhanced composition -- I. Single star models from 0.1 to 316 M$_\odot$: Comparisons to other work

 \subsection{Observations}

 Resolved stellar populations such as a stellar cluster provide an opportunity to test our models against observations.
 Here we select three nearby open clusters where individual stars have well defined atmospheric parameters (surface gravity and effective temperature) derived from spectroscopy.
 We consider a young open cluster: Matariki/Pleiades/M45\footnote{As a bright, naked-eye star cluster, this object has a large number of names attributed to it by cultures around the world.
-In the M\={a}ori tradition of Aoteroa New Zealand, it is known as Matariki \citep[][]{Matamua20,Harris13Matariki,Condliffe1919Matariki} and its appearance in the dawn sky marks the start of the New Year.}, a cluster of intermediate age, NGC 6811, and an old open cluster: M67/NGC 2682 \citep[][]{Messier1781,DreyerNGC}.
-By plotting isochrones (curves of models of equal age).
-In each case, we do not carry out an exhaustive fit of models to observations, but choose a relatively well fitting model and examine the impact of small changes in age, bulk metallicity and \afe\ on the isochrones within the context of an observed population
+In the M\={a}ori tradition of Aotearoa New Zealand, it is known as Matariki \citep[][]{Matamua20,Harris13Matariki,Condliffe1919Matariki} and its appearance in the dawn sky marks the start of the New Year.}, a cluster of intermediate age, NGC~6811, and an old open cluster: M67/NGC~2682 \citep[][]{Messier1781,DreyerNGC}.
+By plotting isochrones (curves of models of equal age) alongside observational data, we can evaluate how well our models recover existing estimates of cluster ages and compare the uncertainties arising from changes in total metallicity to those from changes in \afe.
+A rigorous fitting of the isochrones to the observational data is carried out using the {\sc{hoki}} AgeWizard tool \citep[][]{HOKI,Stevance20AgeWizard}.
+This compares the density of observed points in the effective temperature--surface gravity plane to those of a \bpass\ simple stellar population over all ages to derive a probability distribution function and infer the most likely age of the cluster.
+Here we discuss some of the most important outcomes of the fitting, further detail and the probability distribution functions can be found in the Supplementary Material (Section~\ref{app:clusfit}).

+The general findings is that using isochrones with a higher \afe\ leads to older age estimates, with a spread of around 0.4 dex in log(age) between models with \afe$=-0.2$ and \afe$=+0.6$, for the old and young stellar clusters.
+At intermediate ages, the change is smaller, with a 0.1 dex change in the best fitting age.
+Here we outline the results found for fitting each of these three clusters and show qualitatively how these changes in age and composition can give visually similar isochrones.
+The fitting is described in more detail in the Supplementary Material (Section~\ref{app:clusfit}).